1992 Paralympic Games - Barcelona

 The most notable disabled swimming champion in South Africa is probably Natalie du Toit (above).
 At the 2008 Beijing Olympic Games, Natalie proved that disabled swimming was part of the sport of competitive swimming at the highest level when she competed against able-bodied swimmers in the Olympic 10km open water marathon event.
 Natalie won 13 Paralympic gold medals (2004 - 2012).

-But the Paralympian story started many years before Natalie's Olympic and Paralympic successes.
-Disabled swimmers from South Africa have set numerous world records, but the early (pre-1992) history of paraplegic/disabled sports in South Africa is largely unknown to the public today (2024).
-Even the results from the Stoke Mandeville Games (1948-59) also do not seem to exist, although some newspaper archives contain published results of paraplegic/paralympic sports.
+The Paralympian story started many years before Natalie's successes.
+Disabled swimmers from South Africa have set numerous world records, but the early (pre-1992) history of paraplegic/disabled sports in South Africa is largely unknown to the public today (2024) although some newspaper archives contain published results of paraplegic/paralympic sports.
+Even the results from the International Stoke Mandeville Games (1948-59) do not seem to exist.

+One of the earliest para swimmers from South Africa was probably Neville Cohen.
 In 1956 Neville Cohen won the breaststroke final at the Stoke Mandeville Games.
+Read more about Neville here...

 Willie Nel broke two world records at the 1968 South African Paraplegic Championships in Kimberley and then won a gold medal at the 1968 Paralympic Games held in Tel Aviv.
 David Lewis, a pupil at the Elizabeth Conradie School in Kimberley, also swam in these Paralympic Games, winning two medals.